 - See “What is the most important information I should know about ZORTRESS?”

-under your skin is higher if you take ZORTRESS along with certain other
+having swelling under your skin is higher if you take ZORTRESS along with

-medicines.
-Tell your doctor right away or go to the nearest emergency room if
+certain other medicines.
+Tell your doctor right away or go to the nearest

 - sudden swelling of your face, mouth, throat, tongue or hands

 - itchy or painful swollen skin